 What are the Components of Working Capital?

-Major components of working capital are its current assets and current liabilities and the difference between them makes up the working capital of a business.
-Current Assets majorly comprise of trade receivables, inventory, and cash & bank balances and current liabilities majorly comprise of trade payables.
-The efficient management of these components not only ensures the profitability of the business but also ensures the smooth running of the business.
+Major components of working capital are its current assets and current liabilities, and the difference between them makes up the working capital of a business.
+Current assets comprise trade receivables, inventory, and cash & bank balances, and current liabilities majorly comprise trade payables.
+The efficient management of these components ensures the profitability of the business and ensures the smooth running of the business.

 4 Main Components of Working Capital